Cybersecurity secures the way, data privacy keeps your information safe and fraud stops here.

 Your story deserves privacy—not data theft

-- Be selective about what you post online.
+- Be selective about what you post on social media.
+Once shared, it’s hard to control.

-- Always read a company’s data privacy rules or privacy notice before sharing your information.
+- Review a company’s privacy notice before sharing your information.

-- Review app and website requests for access to your contacts, photos and locations.
+- Review app and website requests for access to your photos, contacts, location and microphone.

 What can I do to protect myself?